Langoly is supported by our readers. We review products independently, but we may earn affiliate commissions if you buy through links on this page.

 The activities are interactive and focus on communication instead of memorizing and regurgitating words and phrases.
 The course covers everything from learning the Korean alphabet to pronunciation.

-Try Rocket Korean for free by clicking the link below or learn more about it in this Rocket Languages review.
+Try Rocket Korean for free by clicking the link below or learn more about it in this Rocket Korean review.

 - Start communicating in Korean from the very first lesson

 - Flexible structure lets you choose your lessons

 - Includes extensive writing practice to help you learn the alphabet quickly

 - Activities are engaging and cover useful topics